boostsir/CharlesSchwab-Tax-Lot-Extractor/README.md

 ## Installation

+### From Chrome Web Store
+*Coming soon - submit to Chrome Web Store using the built package*

+### For Developers
 1. Clone or download this repository
+2. Run `npm run build` to create the distribution package
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+4. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension directory
+5. Click "Load unpacked" and select the `dist` directory
-5. The extension icon should appear in your Chrome toolbar
+6. The extension icon should appear in your Chrome toolbar

 ## Usage